 If there are no consistency errors, the Checks panel will be empty and Preview and Publish buttons will be clickable.

 3 Checks Panel Overview

-The Checks panel is represented as a table and shows you a list of consistence errors that prevent your app from functioning in a correct way and being published (for example, if you do not specify an entity for the data view, your app cannot function correctly).
+The Checks panel is represented as a table and shows you a list of consistence errors.
+This prevents your app from functioning in an incorrect way and being published (for example, if you do not specify an entity for the data view, your app cannot function correctly).
 For more information on consistency errors, see Consistency Errors.

 The items displayed in the table of the Checks panel are described below.